christiangalsterer/httpbeat/README.md

 # Installation

 ## Download
-Pre-compiled binaries for different operating systems are available for [download]()https://github.com/christiangalsterer/httpbeat/releases/tag/3.1.1) on github.
+Pre-compiled binaries for different operating systems are available for [download](https://github.com/christiangalsterer/httpbeat/releases/tag/3.1.1).

 ## Installation
 Install the package for your operation system by running the respective package manager or unzipping the package.